ProxyKit/ProxyKit/README.md

 # ProxyKit [![Build Status][travis build]][project] [![NuGet][nuget badge]][nuget package]

 A toolkit to create **HTTP proxies** hosted in ASP.NET Core as middleware.
-This allows focused code-first proxies that can be embedded in existing ASP.NET Core applications or deployed as standalone applications.
+This allows focused code-first proxies that can be embedded in an existing ASP.NET Core applications or deployed as a standalone server.
 Deployable anywhere ASP.NET Core is deployable such as Windows, Linux, Containers and Serverless (with caveats).

 Having built proxies many times before, I felt it is time make a package.
 Forked from [ASP.NET labs][aspnet labs], it has been heavily modified with a different